EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * Added missing styles to post page ( added missing icon to tinyMCE button )
 * Added missing styles to widget page
 * Adjusted Chimp Chatter activity time formatting to return correct time based on user time zone
-* New Feature: Real time updates to MailChimp Account Activity ( utilizing the heartbeat MailChimp API )
+* New Feature: Real time updates to Account Activity ( utilizing the heartbeat MailChimp API )
-* New Feature: Added MailChimp account activity widget to dashboard ( with live updates using heartbeat MailChimp API )
+* New Feature: Added account activity widget to dashboard ( with live updates using heartbeat MailChimp API )
 * Added screenshot of admin dashboard account activity widget

-= Easy MailChimp Forms 4.5 =
+= 4.5 =
 * Added reCAPTCHA support to prevent bots and spammers from submitting forms
 * Split settings page into three separate sections
 * Removed Jetpack sharing icons from appearing in the success messages (removed sharedaddy filter)